ParkDan/tic_tac_toe/README.md

 Overview
 --------
-ticTacToe is a simple console app that allows for two player mode or one player mode against computer.
+tictactoe is a simple console app that allows for two player mode or one player mode against computer.
 On one player mode, a user can choose between easy, intermediate, or unbeatable.

 Getting Started
 ---------------

-1. Download `ticTacToe` and open the source folder in console
+1. Download `tic_tac_toe` and open the source folder in console

 2. Execute the app through Ruby by entering `ruby run_app.rb` in console.